-The FIDO Alliance has six active Working Groups, chartered to facilitate the Alliance’s mission.
+The FIDO Alliance has nine active Working Groups, chartered to facilitate the Alliance’s mission.
 Participation in the Working Groups is only open to all Board and Sponsor members.

 Certification Working Group

 The mission of the Certification Working Group is to support the goal of the FIDO Alliance in changing the nature of authentication security on the Web by developing the strategy, processes and supporting programs for the certification of products developed to the FIDO technical specifications and defining processes and ensuring harmonization of the testing protocols and implications to the FIDO brand.

 The mission of the Deployment-at-Scale Working Group is to accelerate overall deployments of FIDO solutions in 2015 and 2016 by acting as subject matter experts and internal advisors within the FIDO Alliance on issues affecting the deployment of FIDO solutions.